curl-projects/kiln/notes.md

             - Caching generated text and processing, probably organized using tab ids
 - Stream AI responses
     - TODO: FIX CHAT RESPONSE STUFF
     - Wait for data to be loaded in
     - Don't interrupt stream once it's started
     - Show text incrementally as you stream in info

+- RELEVANCE:
+    - Could do vector embeddings or ask the AI
+    - Probably just ask the AI

 - Figure out what goals are relevant to each page